Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Defining generalization and specialization relationships

-- Constructing associations between classes
+- Building associations between classes

-- Organizing by domains and functional units
+- Organizing into domains and functional units

 Finalizing the Business Model